 Nigerians only need an international passport, flight (and, of course, hotel) reservation to visit this marvellous destination, where your last-minute holiday suddenly becomes the most unforgettable moments of your life.
 You can stay in the country for a period of 30 days and will be levied an airport Security Tax of 3400 CVE (Cape Verdean Escudo).

-The airline operates only on Mondays, Tuesdays, Thursdays, Saturdays, and Sundays.
+The airline operated only on Mondays, Tuesdays, Thursdays, Saturdays, and Sundays before the pandemic.
 Of course, you may enter the island nation through Santiago(Praia), or São Vicente, but fares are generally cheaper when you fly into Sal.

 Taxis and the more affordable and accessible aluguer, also known as ‘yasi’ or ‘Hilux’ (a shared minibus that can take between 10-15 passengers) are the standard modes of transportation in Cape Verde islands.

 This article is about things to do in Cape Verde’s main Islands and tourist attractions you wouldn’t want to miss.

 The Cape Verdean archipelago has nine inhabited islands and a desolate one (Santa Luzia).
 The Barlavento islands are up North while the Sotavento islands are farther down South.
 Below, are the best places to visit in Cape Verde with great sights and attractions.

 Things to Do in Sal Cape Verde